fladdict/devart-template/project_posts/_2014-02-01-Research-And-Sketch.md

 The first thing to do for new project is research and sketch.

-I don't want to use
+I don't want to use XCode or Processing as the first step.
 Programming is powerful sketch tool, however coding tools and libraries restricts ideas.
+They define an expression.

 ![Example Image](../project_images/sketches/sketch_002_tilt_shift.gif?raw=true "Example Image")